dxdesjardins/GDEssentials/README.md

 Known Issues
 ----
-This project may experience crashes due to and engine bug related to C# generic class compilation.
+This project may experience crashes due to an engine bug related to C# generic class compilation.
 It should fixed for the upcoming 4.3 release; I am currently using an unofficial engine patch to mitigate.
 Reference the issue report at: https://github.com/godotengine/godot/issues/79519

 Licence